-Political Football: Boeing, Iran And The 50 Percent Discount
+Political Football: Boeing, Iran And The 50% Discount

 The deal for the sale of 80 Boeing (NYSE:BA) aircraft to Iran has been closely watched by investors, analysts and critics and it is unlikely we will see an aircraft deal more controversial than this one in the coming years.

-In a previous article, I already had a look at the long awaited order and what is missing from it.
+In a previous article, I already had a look at the long-awaited order and what is missing from it.
 From the sales agreement with Boeing, which is still not official, the Boeing 747-8I was missing while in the agreement with Airbus (OTCPK:EADSF) there was no place for the Airbus A380.

 In the tentative agreement, there was mention of the acquisition of the Boeing 747-8I and some narrow body aircraft to be acquired via a lease provided by Boeing.
 These elements were missing from the deal that Boeing is trying to finalize at the moment.
 Asking about these missing elements, a Boeing spokesperson declined to comment.